deepchecks/deepchecks/docs/source/general/concepts/deepchecks_hierarchy.rst

 See Also
 ---------

-- :doc:`Checks Demonstrations </checks_gallery/tabular/index>` - example notebooks demonstrating all of the checks implemented in the package.
+- :ref:`Checks Demonstrations <tabular__checks_gallery>` - example notebooks demonstrating all of the checks implemented in the package.
 - :doc:`Checks API Reference </api/deepchecks.tabular.checks>` - where all the check parameters and implemented conditions can be found.
-- :doc:`/user-guide/tabular/auto_tutorials/plot_add_a_custom_check` - for a tutorial of how to implement your own check
+- :ref:`tabular__create_custom_check` - for a tutorial of how to implement your own check

 Condition